 Fiscal Years.
 It is important when reading the budget to consider which fiscal year is being discussed.
-The state fiscal year runs from July 1 to the following June 30 and is numbered for the calendar year in which it ends.
+The state fiscal year runs from July 1 to the following June 30 and is numbered for the calendar year in which it ends (e.g. FY 2009).
 The current fiscal year is the one which ends the coming June.
-The actual fiscal years are the years which concluded June of the two previous years.
+The actual fiscal year are the years which concluded in June of the two previous years.
 The budget year refers to the next fiscal year, which begins the July following the Legislature's adjournment.
-Finally, out-year refers to the years beyond the budget year.
+Finally, out-years refer to any years beyond the budget year.

-By law, The Budget must also record two actual years of spending, as well as the Governor's revised spending recommendations for the current fiscal year, and the Governor's full recommendations for the budget year.
+By law, The Budget must record two actual fiscal years of spending, as well as the Governor's revised spending recommendations for the current fiscal year, and the Governor's full recommendations for the budget year.